 Medical reports are required:

-- every five years until age 45
+- every 5 years until age 45

 - annually after age 65

 All medical reports are kept confidential and are only used to determine medical fitness to drive.
+A medical report is valid for 6 months after it is completed.

 Report a medical condition